Dan-Harper/COBRA.UNIT/To Do List.md

 Collect terabytes of data, identify patterns

 Keep website with a minimalist mindset, only what is necessary.
 Revise all statements for grammar and flow.

-ACH API PNC (talk with Jake to see if he can point to correct person via LinkedIn) ??? email Payments@fiscal.treasury.gov ???

 "Active researchers in AI, ML, Mathematics, Physics, Statistics